The best NFL stadium food on offer to its ffans, from Brat-in-a-Blanket at Lambeau Field to the Gridiron Burger Challenge in Arizona.

 Fried peanut butter and jelly on a stick, chicken and waffles, funnel cakes, corn dogs – the Bills Mafia can choose from all these delights this fall as they watch their team try to claim that elusive Super Bowl title.

-As an added bonus, Buffalo’s proximity to the Canadian border means selection like Beef on Weck Sidewinder Poutine (rare roast beef, cheese and scallions served over French fries with gravy) plus Canadian staple Tim Horton’s donuts and coffee available at stands throughout the stadium!
+As an added bonus, Buffalo’s proximity to the Canadian border means selection like Beef on Weck Sidewinder Poutine (rare roast beef, cheese as well as scallions served over French fries with gravy) plus Canadian staple Tim Horton’s donuts and coffee available at stands throughout the stadium!

 Green Bay Packers: Bratwurst, Kielbasa, and Other Local Favorites